USER GUIDE

 Connecting to Firestore

-Connecting requires a Firebase service account private key (JSON).
-If you don't have one yet, following the on-screen guide takes about a minute.
+Choose this if you want to use a CI service account, or connect without a Google account.
+If you don't have a key yet, following the on-screen guide takes about a minute.

 1. Click "Open service account settings page" to open the relevant page in the Firebase console in your browser (Project settings → Service accounts).